 One wall of the basement was stacked high with medical supplies.
 On the other wall were three freezers, in one was a supply of pharmaceuticals that could only have been obtained illegally.
 The other two held supplies of a much more organic nature, and those could only have been obtained illegally as well.
 In the middle of the room was an oil drum that reeked of acidic chemicals.
 A very fresh-looking arm was sticking out it the acid.
 Just a few hours ago that arm had been poised to use a scalpel on me.

-Item: Dr. Elliot Snow began to submit long rambling articles to medical journals and other doctors he thought might share his views.
+Item: Dr. Trajan Snow began to submit long rambling articles to medical journals and other doctors he thought might share his views.
 Those articles quickly became infamous, and a cause for worry.

-Item: Before Elliot Snow could be committed he fled his home state of Arizona, taking his young daughter Tania with him.
+Item: Before Trajan Snow could be committed he fled his home state of Arizona, taking his young daughter Tania with him.

 Item: The good doctor’s papers revealed that he had become obsessed with a vague apocalypse.
 Always the worst kind.
 He was convinced the world would change and that humanity had to change with it.
 He illustrated his vision for the future with crude drawings; humanity he felt would need long arms and legs that bent at strange angles, their heads would have to take on a more bestial aspect with jutting spines, shark-like teeth and discolored eyes.